zzulueta/mslearn-ai-agents/Instructions/04-semantic-kernel.md

    ls -a -l
     ```

-    The provided files include application code and a file for configuration settings.
+    The provided files include application code a file for configuration settings, and a file containing expenses data.

 ### Configure the application settings